fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl05.rst

       TheFunction->getBasicBlockList().push_back(ElseBB);
       Builder.SetInsertPoint(ElseBB);

-      Value *ElseV = Else->codegen();
+      Value *ElseV = Else->GenStmt();
       if (!ElseV)
         return nullptr;

       Builder.CreateBr(MergeBB);
-      // codegen of 'Else' can change the current block, update ElseBB for the PHI.
+      // GenStmt of 'Else' can change the current block, update ElseBB for the PHI.
       ElseBB = Builder.GetInsertBlock();

-Code generation for the 'else' block is basically identical to codegen for the 'then' block.
+Code generation for the 'else' block is basically identical to GenStmt for the 'then' block.
 The only significant difference is the first line, which adds the 'else' block to the function.
 Recall previously that the 'else' block was created, but not added to the function.
 Now that the